BackendExpert/automate-backend-fullstack/README.md

 - The default property is only added if specified; otherwise, it’s omitted.
 - Avoids redundant model creation by confirming overwrites for existing models.
 - Ensure `mongoose` is installed in your project to use the generated models.
-- More fuctions will be add in Future Releases
+- More fuctions will be add in Future Releases.